valmadera/SQL_project_data_job_analysis/README.md

 - **Wide Salary Range:** The country's average salaries span from $84,500 to $182,900 indicating significant salary potential in the field.
 - **Large number of opportunities:** If you are ready to jump into the world of remote Data Analyst, the United States is your base point.
 - **Latin America:** As a Latinamerican is always good to know that there are attainable great opportunities in the south of the continent.
-- **New competitors:** Sorprisely enough Sudan is another market to explore.
-It is recommended to look at why there are that many proposals there.
+- **New competitors:** Surprisingly enough, Sudan is another market to explore.
+It is recommended to look at why there are that many proposals.

 |Country       |Demand Count|  Avg.
 Salary ($)|